PierreSenellart/provsql/doc/TODO/inversion-free.md

   on it stays a defensible *performance* default — a knob, not a soundness requirement.
 Decide in phase 1 whether to run always or keep the cost-gate.

+**Decoupled (done).** Detection moved out of the `boolean_provenance` block in `process_query` and is gated on its own `provsql.inversion_free` (default on), run on the lineage query itself; a cheap self-join pre-check in `detect_inversion_free` bails before any catalog lookup when no relation repeats, so the always-on analysis is nearly free on non-self-joins.
+On PG 18 a `GROUP BY` query is detected on a stripped copy (`strip_group_rte_pg18`) while the lineage is built on the original, so its circuit is unchanged.
+Two incompatibilities surfaced and were handled: the interpreted `provenance_evaluate` now treats `annotation` transparently (like `project`); and detection is skipped when `provsql.where_provenance` is on, because column-level where-provenance is a different provenance regime that the markers perturb.

+**Latent where-provenance bug the markers expose (to fix).** `where_provenance` builds its sub-circuit from `sub_circuit_for_where`, whose recursive CTE (`UNION ALL`) emits a *duplicate (parent,child) edge each time it reaches a shared non-input gate via a different path*; `where_provenance.cpp` adds a wire per edge, so a shared single-child gate is wired to its child `k` times (`k` = number of parent paths).
+Inputs dodge this (de-duplicated via a separate `DISTINCT` union); the content-addressed per-input markers are the first commonly-shared *non-input single-child* gates, and since `annotation` is evaluated as a column-concatenating `TIMES`, the child's columns repeat `k` times — where-provenance multiplies by `k` (verified: 3 persons → 2 pairs each → ×2; 4 → 3 → ×3).
+Fix is to make `where_provenance` robust to shared gates (dedup edges / wires, preserving child order); the `where_provenance`-mode skip is a stopgap until then.

 ## Critical files

 - `src/safe_query.c` – `detect_inversion_free` (4 preconditions incl.